 These facilities (helibases, retardant bases, and airport facilities) are permanent installations (owned and leased) and are used on a continuous or seasonal basis for aviation operations.
-These include aviation facilities on Forest Service property and facilities on non-Forest Service land where Forest Service has primary responsibility for operations, maintenance and oversight.
-Facility base reviews shall be conducted in accordance with Appendix E of the NWCG Standards for Helicopter Operations; the NWCG Standards for Helicopter Standards for Fire and Fire Aviation Operations.
+These include aviation facilities on Forest Service property and facilities on non-Forest Service land where Forest Service has primary responsibility for operations, maintenance, and oversight.
+Facility base reviews shall be conducted in accordance with Appendix E of the NWCG Standards for Helicopter Operations; the NWCG Standards for Airtanker Base Operations and Chapter 8 of the Interagency Standards for Fire and Fire Aviation Operations.